Michdo93/openHAB-Application-Checker/README.md

 ```

-Or if you want to do it over `ssh` it looks like following:
+Or if you want to do it over `ssh` it looks as example like following:

 ```
 rule "Run VLC"